 Divinity War Worlds: Avalon

-The faelings native homes are netter trees, which co-evolved and respond to faeling pheromone commands.
+The faelings’ native homes are netter trees, which respond to faeling pheromone commands.
 In the evening, on command from their hosts, the trees lower their branches and wrap the faelings snuggly in protective blanket leaves.
-In return the faelings keep other trees clear of the area.
-Faelings can even command the netter trees to drop their branches to attack enchroaching enemies.
-Their control over other species can be just as complete, with effects ranging from control of emotions to chemo-hypnotically suggested acts of random kindness, violence, or more commonly stupidity.
+Faelings can even command the netter trees to lower their branches to attack encroaching enemies.
+In return, the faelings keep other trees clear of the area.
+Their control over humanoids can be just as complete, with effects ranging from control of emotions to chemo-hypnotically suggested acts of random kindness, violence, or more commonly, stupidity.

 As a human, it is unwise to wander the forests of Avalon.
 A traveler will quickly lose their sense of direction and every other sense their mind offers.
-Most wander onto carnivorous lilly pads or into a colony of feisty bat chickens--the ultimate culinary delicacy of Avalon, and arguably the galaxy.
+Many wander onto carnivorous lily pads or into a colony of feisty bat chickens—the ultimate culinary delicacy of Avalon, and arguably the galaxy.

-Avalon was discovered by Believers and the queen of Avalon found a strong overlap with their own beliefs.
-Like no other world, Avalon rallied to the cause of the believers.
+Avalon and its inhabitants were discovered by a Believer expedition, and the queen of Avalon found a strong overlap with their beliefs.
+Avalon rallied to the cause of the believers like no other world.
 By the time ASP arrived, the planet was unified in its response to their baited offers of technology and wealth.

-Believer security forces arriving from Rodor succeeded in evacuating the high council, but the queen and the rest of Avalon were destroyed in the greatest mass murder in history of all inhabited planets.
+Believer security forces arriving from Rodor succeeded in evacuating the high council, but the queen and the rest of Avalon were destroyed in the greatest massacre in history of all inhabited planets.

-Avalonian survivors have joined in the Believer's fleet en route to Xahna, the ninth planet and the last hope for those seeking the prime star and the creator of the twelve worlds.
+Avalonian survivors have joined the Believer's fleet en route to Xahna, the ninth planet and the last hope for those seeking the Prime Star and the Creator of the twelve worlds.